dkosmari/Turbiine/README.md

   press-release cycle is *50+50 = 100 ms*, giving you 10 button presses per second (bps).
 The default is **16 ms**, which produces roughly 30 bps.

-  > Note that some games restrict how fast they will register button presses, so you might
+  > **Note:** some games restrict how fast they will register button presses, so you might
   > need to increase the period.

+  > **Note:** turbo actions can only happen when the game checks the controller's
+  > buttons.
+If a game only reads inputs 30 times per second, the plugin can only generate
+  > up to 30 actions per second, or 15 bps.

 - **Toggle turbo 1, 2, 3, 4**: Sets the button shortcut for turning turbo *on* or *off*.